 Have you ever logged food or kept a diet diary ?

 I sure have!
-I remember feeling really motivated at first, so I would invest a fair amount of time measuring food, looking things up, writing things down, and making mental calculations.
-Eventually, the motivation gave way to frustration, boredom, and occasional “creative” record keeping.
+I felt really motivated at first, so I’d invest a lot of time and energy.
+I’d track every bite of food – weighing, measuring, looking things up, writing things down, and making mental calculations – and minutes of exercise.

 An Awareness Journal is not for:

-- making sure you’re being “good”
+- making sure you’re “being good”